HOW TO FIND THE BEST FOOD IN JAPAN

 Aside from being on foot to find the best food in Japan, the easiest way is to hang with a local.
 Lucky for us, a friend from Arizona has been living in Osaka for about the same duration as I've lived in China.
 She snagged herself up a Japanese husband, and led us to the good stuff.

 She took us to three places.
 The first was Garage 39, a Japanese craft taproom, followed by The Far Yeast, another taproom (I'll touch on both of these places in another post).
-After lots of drinking and no solid dinner, the boyfriend and I got so hungry, we tried the owner's mom's famous beef stew:
+After lots of drinking and no solid dinner, we were getting sloppy and needed something to quickly hold us over.
+Which led us to a bowl of the taproom owner's family recipe for beef stew.

 I have no idea what that blotchy jelly-like stuff is.
 It was in the miso I had at the obanzai place and I saw a whole block of it at a grocery store.
 I imagine it's some kind of starch of a root.
 Definitely not animal-based.
 Either way, it was damn good.